Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 7 Fun Facts About This Extremely Rare Gemstone

-Historical Confusion: Initially, when Diaspore was discovered in the early 19th century, it was often confused with other gemstones due to its colour-changing properties.
+• Historical Confusion: Initially, when Diaspore was discovered in the early 19th century, it was often mistaken for other gemstones because of its colour-changing properties.
 Its ability to resemble other stones, such as sapphire or tanzanite, under certain lighting conditions led to several misidentifications in its early history.

 Diaspore zultanite crystal on margarite Photo by By Rob Lavinsky, iRocks.com – CC-BY-SA-3.0, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10461309

-Rare Large Crystals: While Diaspore is available in various sizes, finding high-quality, large Diaspore crystals is extremely rare.
+• Rare Large Crystals: While Diaspore is available in various sizes, high-quality, large crystals are extremely rare.
 Crystals over 5 carats, especially those that exhibit strong colour change and clarity, are considered exceptionally rare and valuable.

-Fluorescence: Some Diaspore specimens are fluorescent and can exhibit weak fluorescence under UV or fluorescent light.
+• Fluorescence: Some Diaspore specimens fluoresce weakly under UV or fluorescent light.
 In addition, certain specimens may appear pearly on cleavage surfaces, enhancing their visual appeal and making them stand out among other gemstones.

 These unusual facts about Diaspore highlight its uniqueness as a gemstone and a subject of scientific and cultural interest.